cloud-gov/cg-workshop/02-slides-lab.md

 ---

-# check your work, continued
+# check your work 4.2, continued 3/3

 Interact with the webpage at <br>
 https://cglab-RANDOM-WORDS.app.cloud.gov <br>